metarank/metarank/doc/feature-extractors.md

 When Metarank receives a stream of events (both online during inference, and offline while training), it joins them together into a single view of visitor click chain:
-* For an each ranking event, we do a per-item join of item metadata events (and also pull user metadata events)
+* For each ranking event, we do a per-item join of item metadata events (and also pull user metadata events)
 * All the interaction events like clicks and purchases are also joined together

 So each feature extractor has full access to complete view of the click chain.
 Then a sequence of differently scoped